Decentralized Heterogeneous Multi-Player Multi-Armed Bandits with Non-Zero Rewards on Collisions: Matching Phase

-The dynamics in the Matching Phase are adapted from \cite{marden}.
-The dynamics induce a Markov chain over the state space $\mathcal{Z} = \Pi_{j=1}^K ([M] \times [0,1] \times \mathcal{M})$ where $\mathcal{M} = \{C,D\}$. \cite{marden} guarantees that during the matching phase, the action profile achieving the optimal sum of utilities is played for a majority of the time.
-The analysis of \cite{marden} relies on the theory of resistance trees for regular perturbed Markov decision processes \cite{young}.
-The matching phase of our algorithm differs in two aspects from \cite{marden}.
-The first is that our strategic form game is not interdependent.
-This property is used in \cite{marden} only to characterize the recurrence classes of the unperturbed process ($\epsilon = 0$).
-However, using the structure of our utilities, we have the following lemma giving the same recurrence classes as in \cite{marden}.
+The matching phase algorithm is based on the work in \cite{marden}, and the guarantees provided there state that the action profile maximizing the sum of the utilities of the players is played for a majority of the time.
+The analysis of the algorithm in \cite{marden} relies on the theory of regular perturbed Markov decision processes \cite{young}.

-\begin{lemma} Let $D^0$ represent the set of states in which everyone is discontent.
-Let $C^0$ represent the set of states in which each agent is content and the benchmark action and utility are aligned.
-Then the recurrence classes of the unperturbed process are $D^0$ and all singletons $z \in C^0$ . \end{lemma}

-\begin{proof} In the unperturbed process, if all the users are discontent, they remain discontent with probability $1$.
-Thus we have that $D^0$ represents a single recurrence class.
-In each state $z \in C^0$, each player chooses the same action and since the baseline utility and utility are aligned, each user stays content with probability $1$.
-Thus we have that $D^0$ and singletons $z \in C^0$ are recurrence classes.

-To see that the above are the only recurrence classes, look at any state that has atleast one discontent user and atleast one content user.
-We have that the baseline actions and utilities of the content users are aligned (since this is the unperturbed process).
-Consider one of the discontent users.
-This user chooses an action at random and there is a positive probability (bounded away from 0) of choosing the action of a content user.
-This would cause the utility of the content user to become misaligned thus leading to that player becoming discontent.
-This continues until all players become discontent.
-Thus any such state cannot be a recurrent state.

-Now consider a state where all agents are content, but there is atleast one user $i$ whose benchmark action and utility are not aligned. for the unperturbed process, in the following step, the same action profile would be played but this would cause user $i$ to become discontent and it follows from the previous argument that this leads to all players becoming discontent.

-Thus we have that $D^0$ and all singletons in $C^0$ are the only recurrent states of the unperturbed process. \end{proof}